taocpp/json/doc/Value-Class.md

 The `tao::json::value::optional< T >()` function exists in two versions, one without arguments [explained above](#accessing-values), and one that can take any argument that `tao::json::value::find()` can.
 The latter returns an empty optional when no entry is found; it does *not* return an empty optional when a JSON Null entry is found but throws an exception when the found entry can not be converted to `T` via `tao::json::value::as< T >()`.

-The following functions include calls to `tao::json::value::prepare_array()` and `tao::json::value::prepare_object()` which are used on empty (`tao::json::type::UNITIALIZED` or `tao::json::type::DISCARDED`) Values to initialise to an empty array, or empty object, respectively.
+The following functions include calls to `tao::json::value::prepare_array()` and `tao::json::value::prepare_object()` which are used on empty (`tao::json::type::UNINITIALIZED` or `tao::json::type::DISCARDED`) Values to initialise to an empty array, or empty object, respectively.

 The `tao::json::value::push_back()` and `tao::json::value::emplace_back()` functions for Arrays, and `tao::json::value::insert()` and `tao::json::value::emplace()` for Objects, again forward to the corresponding functions of the underlying standard container.